 What's different about PEAK?

-PEAK combines a liberal arts education with specialization in multiple fields.
+PEAK combines a liberal arts education with a specialization in multiple fields.
 We believe students who concentrate studies in one area alone limit their adaptability beyond graduation.
 College students today need to explore, discover, and develop many areas of interest.
 PEAK expands academic opportunities for students and frees them from the curricular restrictions common at other colleges and universities.

 How does PEAK work?

-PEAK eliminates the aimless "cafeteria" approach to a core curriculum in which students simply check off requirements.
+PEAK eliminates the "cafeteria" approach to a core curriculum in which students simply check off requirements.
 PEAK empowers you to make your own choices about which courses to take, but within a structure that encourages literacy in multiple fields.
 Students work closely with their advisors to declare an area of interest and then design a program of study that builds a specialized knowledge base in each of the four academic peaks.

 Why is PEAK better?